opattison/olivermakes/_posts/2016-01-24-aws-tls-certificate-with-jekyll.md

 This is a guide to getting set up quickly and cheaply to host a static website on Amazon Web Services with a [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) certificate.
 {:.focus}

 We live in a time of significant uncertainty about what privacy means.
-Our personal privacy and identity are threatened by governments, companies, and individuals who have proven that they can’t be trusted.
-At the very least, we expect our email services, banks and shopping carts to be served entirely over secure connections.
+Our personal data and identity are closely monitored and threatened by governments, companies, and individuals who have proven that they can’t be trusted.
+At the least, we expect our email services, banks and shopping carts to be served entirely over secure connections.
 Transport Layer Security (TLS) prevents [information from being altered mid-stream](https://www.aaron-gustafson.com/notebook/more-proof-we-dont-control-our-web-pages/) and is the main line of protection on the web against passwords and other sensitive information being read over open networks.
-It is one method for determining that a site is what it claims to be.
+TLS is one method for determining that a site is what it claims to be.
 I would want others to configure their websites using TLS, so why wouldn’t I do my part, even for a private website like my own?
-I value privacy of communication and freedom from surveillance enough that I decided my own site should be served over a secure connection.
+I value the principles of privacy of communication and freedom from surveillance enough that I decided my own site should be served over a secure connection.

-Serving over HTTPS with SSL or TLS used to be very difficult to configure, and sometimes prohibitively expensive.
+Serving over HTTPS with SSL or TLS used to be difficult to configure, and sometimes prohibitively expensive.
 Fortunately the solution for this problem [isn’t nearly as much of a barrier anymore](https://www.tbray.org/ongoing/When/201x/2012/12/02/HTTPS).
 An individual can afford to host a website cheaply, and a TLS certificate can now be added for a very low cost on top of that.
 Amazon Web Services (AWS) has made it straightforward enough for me to do in an afternoon.

 ## Reasons for picking AWS